hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 ## Petclinic application update

-Now that we have the data in Elasticsearch index we can update the Petclinic application to use it for search.
+Now that we have the data in Elasticsearch index, we can update the Petclinic application to use it for search.

-There are several changes in the application, but the most important changes are Create a search service to search for the data Update the search endpoint to use the new search service
+There are several changes in the application, but the most important changes are:

+* created a search service to search for the data;

+* update the search endpoint to use the new search service.

 The following snippet shows the search method in the SearchService.
 It uses the Elasticsearch client directly, but one could use Spring Data